-Tableau web data connectors is one of the biggest shortcuts I’ve seen in a while.
-It was just added in Tableau 9.1 and it’s a game changer if you work with data found on the web.
+Tableau web data connectors are one of the biggest shortcuts I’ve seen in a while.
+It’s a game changer if you work with data found on the web.

 In this guide, you’ll learn:

-- A short cut to get data from pretty much any website into Tableau
+PART 3: A shortcut to get data from pretty much any website into Tableau

 One of the great things that Tableau offers is an easy way to connect to your data.
 A new feature in Tableau 9.1 are web data connectors.
 Web data connectors are an easy way to import your data from an existing API directly into Tableau so that you can create dashboards very easily.